The campsite is located five minutes from the excavation site. We make ourselves comfortable, now we do not want to go on sightseeing tour.

 We use the remainder of the day with laundry and cooking.
 Tara feels good, because here there is grass, in Tripoli on the concrete parking lot she did not like so much.

-We end the day comfortably and recharge for tomorrow’s visit of Leptis Magna, also New Year’s Eve is tomorrow and we should keep fit until midnight.
+We end the day comfortably and recharged for tomorrow’s visit of Leptis Magna, also New Year’s Eve is tomorrow and we should keep fit until midnight.

 We agree to start in the early morning , but Reeda our guide is not there, maybe he is in town for some stuff.
 So we must wait.
 Reeda is a young guy of 20 years and sleeps in his tent.
 He’s a nice fellow, though he sometimes drives us mad.
 It is his first trip as a guide and he has no idea of the route or the sights.
 We like him anyway, because he tries very hard.
 Tara also likes him very much, because he always shares his food with her, remarkable, since he grew up in the Muslim culture and dogs have no place here, as they have allegedly eaten Mohammed.

 He likes Tara and brings her a present, a toy camel that he had bought in the city in the morning.
-Tara is obviously enthusiastic about small gifts keep friends.
+Tara is obviously enthusiastic, small gifts keep friends.

 Even a nymphaeum should not be missed in a Roman settlement.
 It is a sanctuary dedicated to the wells and the water nymphs.Particularly impressive is the new forum.
 The dimensions are impressive.
 Approximately 60×100 metres tall, the forum is still paved with marble slabs.
 Once it was surrounded by a continuous two-story colonnade.